This course is available individually or as part of these certificate programs

 Mobile UX course prerequisites

-Previous experience in the UX field or work in app or web development is useful.
+Previous experience in the UX field or work in application or web development is useful.
 Those without prior experience should attend the UX design course before attending the mobileUX class.

 You can expand your skills and validate your user experience knowledge using the ISO international standard for UX certification.
 Learn more about UX Certification.